Writing-with-Digital-Technologies-f15/DITA/reuse-activity-template.md

 Answer the initial 2 questions by using the examples in this repo.
 Otherwise, use your books to answer the remaining questions.
 Be sure to integrate page number citations within each response.

-### 1. What content is being reused, if any, in each example topic model?
+### 1. What content is being reused, if any, in the example topic models?

 ### 2. What DITA reuse methods are being used?
 Write out the particular components with the syntax.